carbon-language/carbon-lang/llvm/docs/CMake.rst

 `Options and variables`_ section is a reference for customizing your build.
 If you already have experience with CMake, this is the recommended starting point.

+This page is geared towards users of the LLVM CMake build.
+If you're looking for information about modifying the LLVM CMake build system you may want to see the :doc:`CMakePrimer` page.
+It has a basic overview of the CMake language.

 .. _Quick start:

 Quick start